Elizabeth Costello: Summary

 A renowned writer, Elizabeth Costello has to put up with a large number of various inconveniences.
-First of all, she is a sixty-six-year-old woman who has committed all her life to writing, often neglecting not only her own needs but her children in order to give all her strengths to her work.
+She is a sixty-six-year-old woman who has committed all her life to writing, often neglecting not only her own needs but her children in order to give all her strengths to her work.
 Due to the fact that her first novel is about women's liberation, her interviewers – usually women who write books about her – expect that she will be an energetic fighter for equality, who eagerly discusses the importance of a woman's role in modern society.
 They are extremely disappointed to see an elderly woman, who is sick and tired of discussing her first book.

-Accompanied by her son John, she comes to Pennsylvania to receive the Stowe Award.
+Accompanied by her son John, she travels to Pennsylvania to receive the Stowe Award.
 During her acceptance speech, she speaks about Kafka and the audience finds it difficult to follow her idea, for this kind of talk is not to their liking.
 It seems that there is a gap between her and her audience.
 Although public speaking becomes a challenge for her, she decides to take a cruise in which she is supposed to speak about realism.
 The applause she gets is unenthusiastic.

 Not only does the public not understand what she wants them to realize, but neither does her own family.
 Elizabeth's vegetarianism often provokes quarrels between her and her daughter-in-law.
 Her son is torn between love for his mother and difficulties in accepting her point of view.
 More often than not, he asks himself why she can't be just like any other elderly woman.
 The truth is that she doesn't know the answer herself.
 She speaks about the things people don't want to know, because she feels the need to do it.

 Elizabeth has a sister she hasn't seen for a long period of time.
 She lives in Africa and serves in the Marian Order.
 The sisters have very little in common.
 During a graduation ceremony that both sisters are invited to, Blanche criticizes the humanities.
 Their parting is bitter, for they know they will not see each other again.
 Blanche charges Elizabeth with choosing "the wrong Greeks", meaning that Blanche doesn't support the philosophical ideas her sister is so fond of.

 At the end of the novel, Elizabeth finds herself in a kind of limbo, which she can only escape by satisfactorily explaining her beliefs before a court.
 It's implied this is a purgatory-like stage of the afterlife.
 Her first attempt is a failure, for she tells the truth and states that she doesn't believe in anything.
 She then has another try, where she tells a fictional story that reveals a deeper appreciation of life, but the novel ends before she finds out whether she will succeed at passing through the gate.